Home » English » Pronouns, Types, Rules & Examples

 Examples:

-• She will choose the color which looks good on everyone
+• She will choose the color that looks good on everyone

 • She is complaining to whoever she comes across nowadays.